nadduli/alx-low_level_programming/0x00-hello_world/README.md

-This project is the first C project as part of the Alx Software Engineering Program, and covers the very basics of compilation and C programming
+This project is the first C project as part of the Alx Software Engineering Program, and covers the very basics of compilation and C programming script that runs a C file through the preprocessor and save the result into another file.